Quantitative stochastic homogenization and large-scale regularity: Notes and references

 \section{Notes and references}

-Theorems~\ref{t.correctors} and~\ref{t.additivity} were first proved in~\cite{AKM2}, and this chapter is based on that paper.
-Another, independent proof appeared later in~\cite{GO6} based on similar ideas (and in particular on a quantity essentially equivalent to~$J_1$).
-The first successful use of this kind of bootstrap or renormalization argument to prove quantitative results in stochastic homogenization appeared in~\cite{AKM1} (or possibly earlier in~\cite{AS}, since the approach of Chapter~\ref{c.two} is a primitive renormalization argument).
-In~\cite{AKM1}, the bootstrap was formalized for the quantity~$J$ from Chapter~\ref{c.two} rather than~$J_1$, and was thus forced to stop at $\alpha =1$ instead of $\alpha=\tfrac d2$ due to boundary layer effects.
+Most of the statements of Theorems~\ref{t.correctors} and~\ref{t.additivity} were first proved in~\cite{AKM2}, and this chapter is based on that paper.
+Another, independent proof appeared later in~\cite{GO6} based on a quantity they call the ``homogenization commutator'' which is essentially equivalent to~$J_1$ (as can be readily seen from Lemma~\ref{l.redwedding} above) and originates from the ideas and philosophy of~\cite{AS,AKM1,AKM2}.
+The first successful use of this kind of bootstrap or renormalization argument to prove quantitative results in stochastic homogenization appeared previously in~\cite{AKM1}.
+These approaches are related to the strategy of Chapter~\ref{c.two}, which can be regarded as a more primitive form of this idea.
+In~\cite{AKM1}, the bootstrap was formalized for the quantity~$J$ from Chapter~\ref{c.two} rather than~$J_1$ and this produced a suboptimal estimate ($\alpha=1$ rather than $\alpha=\frac d2$), due to boundary layer effects.

-Estimates for the correctors with the same scaling~$O\left(r^{-\frac d2} \right)$ as in Theorem~\ref{t.correctors} but with much weaker stochastic integrability were proved several years earlier in~\cite{GO1,GO2,GNO,GO3} for certain random environments close to the random checkerboard model.
-The methods in these papers were based not on renormalization but rather on nonlinear concentration inequalities---such as the so-called \emph{spectral gap} or \emph{logarithmic Sobolev} inequalities---an idea from statistical physics previously introduced into stochastic homogenization by Naddaf and Spencer~\cite{NS2,NS}.
+Quantitative estimates for the first-order correctors with the same scaling~$O(r^{-\frac d2} )$ as in Theorem~\ref{t.correctors}, but with much weaker stochastic integrability, were proved several years earlier in~\cite{GO1,GO2,GNO,GO3} for a certain class of random environments close to the random checkerboard model.
+The methods in these papers were based not on renormalization but rather on nonlinear concentration inequalities---such as the so-called \emph{spectral gap} or \emph{logarithmic Sobolev} inequalities---an idea originating in statistical physics previously introduced into stochastic homogenization by Naddaf and Spencer~\cite{NS2,NS}.
+Optimal quantitative bounds on first-order correctors were extended to the setting of supercritical percolation clusters in~\cite{Dario} by combining the methods described in this book with these nonlinear concentration inequalities.

+Some months after a preliminary version of this book was posted to the arXiv, Bella, Giunti and Otto~\cite{BGO2} reproved Remark~\ref{r.canonical} above (by obtaining the full statement of our Theorem~\ref{t.regularity}) and extended the canonical isomorphism to one between $\A_{k+2} / \A_k$ and~$\Ahom_{k+2} / \Ahom_k$ in dimensions~$d>2$.